JeanKossaifi/Report/Implementation/improving.rst

 Test program
 ++++++++++++

-We used memory_profiler for the tests :
+We used memory_profiler for the tests.
+This is a tool that monitors, for every line of the program, the amount of memory (RAM) used.

 .. code::